fredpdavis/oshealab_genomic_scripts/README.md

     specific meanings in scripts.
-By default, Mac's will often change these kinds of characters to curly quotes that will break the command -- this is a problem when eg, you try to copy and paste a command into the terminal to test -- because, it will fail.
+By default, Mac's will often change these kinds of characters to curly quotes that will break the command -- this is a problem when eg, you try to copy and paste a command into the terminal to test -- because the command line (or shell) doesn't like fancy quotes.

 ## RNA-seq